Mossberg makes some outstanding firearms — beyond what we know them for, which is, of course, shotguns.

 Who doesn’t love a good precision rifle?
 The feeling of hitting your target at a crazy distance delivers a pleasure I’ve yet to replicate.

-And the Mossberg LVP Light Chassis aims to deliver combining the superb MVP rifle with an in-house, accuracy-increasing chassis system.
+And the Mossberg Patriot LR Tactical aims to deliver by combining the budget-friendly Patriot rifle with a few other upgrades.

 Prices accurate at time of writing